Razlif/spotify2mp3/README.md

-># Introduction
+# Introduction

 This project is intended to help you download spotify user playlists as mp3 files.

 The song names are exatrcted using the spotify api and then loacted and downloaded from youtube as mp3 files.

-* To run this project you will need to have a spotify PREMIUM account
+* To run this project you will need to have a paid spotify account in order to get your the client id and api key.

 ---

-># Installation
+# Installation

 First clone the project
 ```